Taking Control of our Natural Resources

 The Ayasanda Village Forest By-Law will be the first of several thousand such By-Laws enacted over the coming decade as more and more communities act to secure their ownership of local forest resources and their right to control how these will be used.
 The trend they establish will lead to new National Forest Policy in 1998 and to a new Forest Act, 2002.
 This will support creation of some 500 Village Forest Reserves covering three million hectares by 2008.
 Around 1,000 other communities secure the right to formally govern National Forests in return for access and use rights.
 6

 But we are racing ahead.
 Look again at the picture.
 The meeting is yet to get underway.
-The district adviser, well-dressed on the left, is laying out the procedure for making By-Laws.
+The district adviser, well-dressed on the right, is laying out the procedure for making By-Laws.
 Note also that the circle is large and left open; this is for ordinary villages who will shortly arrive to participate in the meeting and give their stamp of approval for the Village Forest By-Law.

 6 Alden Wily, Liz, 1997.
 Villagers as Forest Managers and Governments 'Learning to Let Go' The case of Duru-Haitemba & Mgori Forests in Tanzania No 9 Forest Participation Series IIED, London; and 2012.
 “From State to People's Law: Assessing Learning-By-Doing as a Basis of New Land Law” In Jan Michiel Otto and André Hoekema, eds., Fair Land Governance: How to Legalise Land Rights for Rural Development, p.
 85-110.
 Leiden: Leiden University Press.